-- i.
-A high-quality distance learning package is much more expensive than most people think.
-It cannot be funded by student registrations, but must be developed with up-front funds. - ii.
-A high-quality distance learning module takes months to develop.
-It is not the same as throwing together a PowerPoint presentation or videorecording a lecture. - d.
-A fourth approach is to develop standardized training materials, and then have local qualified individuals not necessarily from a university lead the training.
-Some trade associations do this.
-Advantages include: - i.
-This can get local people heavily involved
+Distance learning also has several disadvantages.
+For example, a high-quality distance learning package is much more expensive to develop than most people think.
+It cannot be funded by student registrations, but must be developed with up-front funds.
+A high-quality course also takes months to develop.
+It is not the same as throwing together a PowerPoint presentation or video-recording a lecture.